 Warm up thoroughly before you run

 A good warmup is vital for any safe workout – but this does not mean you need to stand still and stretch each of your muscles.
-The goals of your warm-up should be to begin increasing your heart rate, improve range of motions of your most important joints, increase capillary activation, and increase elasticity of your tendons and ligaments.
+The goals of your warm-up should be to gradually increase your heart rate, improve the range of motions of your most important joints, increase capillary activation, and increase the elasticity of your tendons and ligaments.

 A typical running warm up should include exercises to “wake up” your hip flexors and legs – such as lunges, squats, and leg swings.
 However, when you have plantar fasciitis you need to pay special attention to your ankles, calves, and plantar fascia ligament during your warm up.